Status substitution and conspicuous consumption: Literature

 Our paper explains a set of so-far difficult to reconcile stylised facts in a single framework.
 It does so by building a new type of model -- one motivated by social identity, rather than signalling or `Keeping up with the Joneses' motives.
 In doing so, we also relate to a strand of literature that examines the link between inequality and conspicuous consumption.
 By and large, formal models provide ambiguous results on the nature of the link.
-In \cite{charles2009conspicuous}, a regressive redistribution of income (from a poorer agent to a richer one) increases total conspicuous consumption only if consumption is convex in income -- but this is not a consistent property of observed consumption data \citep{heffetz2011test}.\footnote{Other versions of the signalling model make similar predictions \citep{ireland2001optimal, heffetz2011test, moav2012saving, jinkins2016conspicuous}.} Further, \cite{bilancini2012redistribution} show that the relationship between conspicuous consumption and inequality can be sensitive to the choice of whether to use ordinal or cardinal utility (also see \cite{hopkins2023cardinal} for similar discussion).
+In \cite{charles2009conspicuous}, a regressive redistribution of income (from a poorer agent to a richer one) increases total conspicuous consumption only if consumption is convex in income -- but this is not a consistent property of observed consumption data \citep{heffetz2011test}.\footnote{Other versions of the signalling model make similar predictions \citep{ireland2001optimal, heffetz2011test, moav2012saving, jinkins2016conspicuous}.}

+The present model assumes cardinal utilities. \cite{bilancini2012redistribution} show that the relationship between conspicuous consumption and inequality can be sensitive to the choice of whether to use ordinal or cardinal utility. \cite{hopkins2023cardinal}, who extends \cite{hopkins2004running} to cardinal games, reaches a similar conclusion and shows that cardinal games are more general and offer a better description of the evidence.

 As in this literature, we do not present an ironclad relationship between inequality and conspicuous consumption.
 But we do provide novel predictions regarding how the nature of the relationship depends on properties of the network.
-Notably, it allows us to explain our fourth stylised fact -- that higher dispersion in income within a person’s reference group leads to lower conspicuous consumption among Whites, but higher conspicuous consumption among Blacks.
+Notably, it allows us to explain our fifth stylised fact -- that higher dispersion in income within a person’s reference group leads to lower conspicuous consumption among Whites, but higher conspicuous consumption among Blacks.
 It does so without an appeal to differences in underlying preferences across groups, but instead relies on well-documented differences in average income.